matlink/gitweb_ynh/README.md

-# Abandonned.
+# Abandoned.
 Use at your own risks.

 # gitweb_ynh
 A Web interface for git.
 This instance will be configured to manage Gitolite.